CSCfi/csc-user-guide/docs/cloud/dbaas/application-credentials.md

   path: /v1.0/*/instances/*
 ```

-There are a lot of other permissions that might be interesting to you:
+There are several other permissions that might be interesting to you, see:
 [OpenStack Database API](https://docs.openstack.org/api-ref/database/).